 Your surgeon will provide you with a tailored cost of your procedure during your consultation.
 If you would like to know about approximate costs and applicable rebates before your appointment, we invite you to contact our clinic on 07 3180 3400, or via our online enquiry form.

 There is a cost for an initial consultation at our Brisbane clinic, with the potential to receive a portion of this back via Medicare where eligible for rebate, provided you have a referral from your GP.

 The procedure is performed through minimal access incisions under general anaesthetic administered by Specialist Anaesthetists in an accredited hospital.
 Our practice does not use twilight sedation, which has been associated with adverse clinical outcomes.
 The surgeon will discuss the nature and placement of the scars required prior to surgery.

 The number of incisions required will depend on the area and size to be treated.
-A cannula is then inserted into the fatty tissue under the skin, which is powered by suction to remove the fat.
+A cannula is then inserted into the fatty tissue under the skin, to which suction and power assisted techniques may be applied to remove the fat.

 The wounds are repaired with external stitches which are removed one week after surgery.
 At the completion of surgery, a waterproof dressing is applied to allow for showering, and compression garments are applied to minimise soft tissue swelling.

 It is important that access to medical attention is available by telephone once you have been discharged.
 Issues about which your surgeon needs to be made aware urgently include pain uncontrolled by medication, bleeding to the extent that the dressings soak through with blood, temperatures exceeding 38 degrees Celsius, redness of the skin or any concerns related to the surgery.

 Most patients are discharged on the same day as their surgery, once the anaesthetic has worn off.
 At discharge, you’ll be prescribed antibiotics and pain medication which will assist in keeping you comfortable and minimising wound infections.